 The first version of Magento was released in 2008.
 Since then the platform has gone through 1 major generation change.
 Magento 1 and Magento 2 are extremely different platforms, both in architecture and technology.
 We are going to discuss Magento 2 here because it’s more secure, more recent, and more capable of the two.

 Magento’s big idea revolves around giving the user as much flexibility and customization freedom as you can.
-Unfortunately, the downside of this approach is that you get a platform that requires constant technical support of a dedicated developer team.
+Unfortunately, the downside of this approach is that you get a platform that requires constant Magento technical support.